Divyasri2607/D-FLIPDLOP-NEGEDGE/README.md

 **Procedure**

-/* write all the steps invloved */
-Type the program in Quartus software.
+1. Type the program in Quartus software.

-Compile and run the program.
+2. Compile and run the program.

-Generate the RTL schematic and save the logic diagram.
+3. Generate the RTL schematic and save the logic diagram.

-Create nodes for inputs and outputs to generate the timing diagram.
+4. Create nodes for inputs and outputs to generate the timing diagram.

-For different input combinations generate the timing diagram.
+5. For different input combinations generate the timing diagram.

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+D-FLIP FLOP WITH NEGATIVE EDGE TRIGGER:

 ```
-module d_ff(d, clk, rst, q);
+module d_ff_neg_edge (d, clk, rst, q);
   input d, clk, rst;
   output reg q;